5 Myths of Backpacking Travel Busted

 You can’t combine backpacking with work

 Who said so?
+There is nothing farther from the truth in this list of myths of backpacking travel.
 The truth is that in the age of the internet, you can do your work and earn some money from just about anywhere in the world.
 All you need to carry with you is your laptop or tablet and you can work, submit your work and even get paid on the go.

 If you are still wondering what type of jobs you can do while on travel, this post describes 465 ways to make money online.
 From freelancing to blogging and selling your own or other people’s products, you simply have no excuse.